ThickPropheT/The-Adventures-of-Pete-and-Pete-Season-3-Subtitles/README.md

 | S03E13 | Saturday                        | 00:00:00,000          | 000.00%    |

 ## Conventions
-Captions shall follow best practices as defined in [best practices below](#reference-material), except to follow patterns established in prior source material that deviates from best-practice conventions.
+Captions shall follow best practices as defined in best-practice-references listed [below](#reference-material), except to follow patterns established in prior source material that deviates from best-practice conventions.
 The following sections codify best-practice deviations as provided by said source material as well as other preferred conventions not covered in the best-practice reference material.

 ### Timing
 - Caption `Start Time` & `Duration` shall appropriately match attack & cadence of lines spoken.